EvansWinner/todostack/README.md

 `todostack-backup` will make a backup copy of the current stack in a file in the same directory and same name with an extention named by variable `todostack-backup-extension`.
-This is a good function to add to `todostack-before-save-hook' -- so good, in fact, that I have made it the default and set the extension to ".bak".
+This is a good function to add to `todostack-before-save-hook` -- so good, in fact, that I have made it the default and set the extension to ".bak".
 See also `todostack-rescue`.
 Finally, if you want to hack on it, see `todostack-test`.